-A. One Wealth Management Investment and Advisory Services, LLC (the "Adviser," "we," "us," or "our") doing business as One Wealth Management and Linn Wealth Capital Management is an investment adviser founded in 2017, registered with the U.S. Securities and Exchange Commission ("SEC"), and principally owned by Jordan Linn.
+A. One Wealth Management Investment and Advisory Services, LLC (the "Adviser," "we," "us," or "our") doing business as One Wealth Management is an investment adviser founded in 2017, registered with the U.S. Securities and Exchange Commission ("SEC"), and owned by Jeremy Dicker and Jordan Linn through the Jeremy P. Dicker Sole and Separate Living Trust and Jordan A. Linn Revocable Trust, respectively.

 We offer services through various investment adviser representatives ("Advisory Persons").
 Certain Advisory Persons utilize separate business names that are used for marketing purposes and may appear on marketing materials or client statements.
 The client should understand that business names belong to the applicable Advisory Person and not the Adviser.
 Advisory Persons are under our supervision, and the advisory or solicitation services of Advisory Persons are provided through us.
-We have the arrangement described above with respect to the following business names: One Wealth Management and Linn Wealth Capital Management.
+We have the arrangement described above with respect to the following business name: One Wealth Management.